socialgene/socialgene.github.io/docs/home.md

 ---
 ## How does this all work?

-The general flow starts with creating a socialgene Neo4j database.
+The general flow starts with creating a SocialGene Neo4j database.
 This is done using the Nextflow pipeline which handles...

 - Downloading proteins/genomes from NCBI or using local genomes (genbank format)
 - Downloading HMMs from multiple databases (or using local HMMs) and upconverting to the latest HMMER format